-The Freedom of Information (Scotland) Act (FOI) came into effect on 1st January 2005, and aims to increase openness and accountability by ensuring people can access information held by Scottish public authorities - including Glasgow Community and Safety Services (GCSS).
+The Freedom of Information (Scotland) Act (FOI) came into effect on 1st January 2005, and aims to increase openness and accountability by ensuring people can access information held by Scottish public authorities - including Community Safety Glasgow (CSG).

 People have the right to access all types of recorded information and, apart from certain specific exemptions, authorities and their staff must comply with these requests.